sapianco/asterisk-opus/README.md

 #Asterisk Opus/VP8 patch
 =======================

-Since Opus and VP8 cannot, as of now, be integrated in the Asterisk repositories (learn why in this [thread](http://lists.digium.com/pipermail/asterisk-dev/2013-May/060356.html)), we prepared a patch that adds support for both codecs (Opus transcoding, VP8 passthrough) to [Asterisk 11.1.2](http://downloads.asterisk.org/pub/telephony/asterisk/releases/).
+Since Opus and VP8 cannot, as of now, be integrated in the Asterisk repositories (learn why in this [thread](http://lists.digium.com/pipermail/asterisk-dev/2013-May/060356.html)), we prepared a patch that adds support for both codecs (Opus transcoding, VP8 passthrough).

+## Credit
+Initial 11.1.x work done by [meetecho](http://github.com/meetecho).
+Additional 11.4.x & 11.5.x patches produced by [netaskd](http://github.com/netaskd).

 ##Installing the patch
 To support Opus, you'll need to install [libopus](http://www.opus-codec.org/downloads/) first.
 No library is needed for VP8, as its support is passthrough only.